yacinehmito/express-inspector/README.md

 A formatter is a function that takes a report tree as input and outputs a string.
 A report tree is an object whose internal structure matches the app's or the router's.

-The package comes bundled with two formatters: `compact` (the default) and `json`.
+The package comes bundled with three formatters: `compact` (the default), `flat` and `json`.
 You can also set the format option to one of theses strings.

 Example when we only output the type of the object being inspected: